 Topic pages are a way to organize the content on your website to make it easier for visitors to find what they want to read about.
 Say you visit an auto dealership’s website but only want to look at used cars -- that dealership likely has a page on its site dedicated to used car sales and a page dedicated to new cars to cater to consumers who want to buy new.

-Topic pages are an SEO best practice because search engines are focused on “thinking” like users, and they reward sites that provide users a way to immediately navigate to content that fully covers their search query.
+Topic pages are a search engine optimization best practice because search engines are focused on “thinking” like users, and they reward sites that provide users a way to immediately navigate to content that fully covers their search query.
 When you build a website with topic pages, each page is focused on a specific product or service and includes variations on likely keywords and variants as well as internal links to topic pages for related products or services.
+Not only is this good for search engine optimization, it makes life easier on your customers.

 Make Your Contact Info Obvious